omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Parameters

 #### inFlightTx (bytes)
-RLP encoded in-flight exited transaction.
+RLP encoded in-flight exit transaction.

 #### inFlightTxInclusionProof (bytes)
 Proof that `inFlightTx` is included in a Plasma block.